killthebuddh4/quiver/README.md

 ```

-To use a middleware in your server, you attach it to a `QuiverRouter` or `QuiverFunction`:
+To use a middleware in your server, you attach it to a `QuiverRouter` or `QuiverFunction`.
+Here's an example with a router:

 ```JavaScript